 This is a wonderful winter dish that you can make ahead and eat for several days.
-It’s great on its own but also nice as a Sloppy Joe or Pita Pocket sandwich.
-Try it on grilled sausages or over pasta, or serve it with my Grandma’s Buttermilk Biscuits.
+It's great on its own but also nice as a Sloppy Joe or Pita Pocket sandwich.
+Try it on grilled sausages or over pasta, or serve it with buttermilk biscuits or cornbread.

 Bison is a rich, dark, almost burgundy-looking meat.
 It's very lean, learner than turkey in fact.

 And then the Columbus Cowboy in me comes out -- this recipe incorporates coffee.
 I like to use coffee in chilis, stews and red-eye gravy.

 This recipe uses the Sweet Season Spice Blend and the Aux Poivres Spice Blend, available through Farm Bloomington.